looeee/discoverthreejs-site/markdown/book/first-steps/camera-controls.md

 {{< code file="worlds/first-steps/camera-controls/src/World/World.final.js" from="18" to="37" lang="js" linenos="true" hl_lines="29" caption="_**World.js**_: add the controls to the updatables array" >}}{{< /code >}}

-Now, `controls.tick` will be called once per frame in {{< link path="/book/first-steps/animation-loop/#the-update-loop" title="the update loop" >}}, and damping will work.
+Now, `controls.tick` will be called once per frame in [the update loop]({{< relref "/book/first-steps/animation-loop#the-update-loop" >}} "the update loop"), and damping will work.
 Test it out.
 Can you see the difference?

 ### Working With the Camera While Using `OrbitControls`